Self-Organising Memristive Networks as Physical Learning Systems: Brain-like dynamics in SOMNs

-When large external biases are applied or local inhomogeneities are present, Joule heating can induce the local breakdown of single nanowires, creating gaps where metal ions electromigrate and form nanofilaments, similarly to NW junctions \cite{milano2024electrochemical}.
-While the short-term dynamics of such new memristive elements is likely indistinguishable from those of a nanowire junction, the network topology, along with all the local redistributions of electrical potential and current, is irreversibly changed, thus giving to the network a long-term memory characteristic.
-With a terminology borrowed from the human connectome, the two mechanisms are soundly referred to as reweighting, when an existing synapse (junction) is modulated in conductance, and rewiring, when a new synapse (gap) is created \cite{milano2020brain}.
+Zooming out at the macroscopic level, NW networks are characterised by metastable states induced by the collective interactions among many memristive junctions where nanofilaments are continuously reshaped due to the local redistributions of electric potential and current.
+Under AC voltage sweeps, NW networks exhibit a collective hysteresis response characteristic of memristive {systems} (cf. Fig.~\ref{fig:switching}b).
+When large external biases are applied, or local inhomogeneities are present, Joule heating can induce local breakdown in single nanowires, creating gaps where metal ions electromigrate and form nanofilaments, as in NW junctions \cite{milano2024electrochemical}.
+While the short-term dynamics of such new memristive elements are likely indistinguishable from those of NW junctions (from the electrical point of view), the network topology, along with all local redistributions of electrical potential and current, is irreversibly changed, thereby imparting long-term memory characteristics to the network.
+Borrowing terminology from connectomics \cite{sporn1,sporn2}, resistive switching in NW junctions and the creation of new memristive connections across single NWs can be associated with two forms of plasticity: reweighting, where an existing synapse (junction) changes its conductance, and rewiring, where a new synapse is created by forming a previously absent connection across a gap \cite{milano2020brain}.
+The collective spatiotemporal dynamics of multiterminal SOMNs can be experimentally investigated by monitoring the evolution of the conductance matrix of the system where each matrix element is the effective resistance between two terminals of the SOMN (cf. Fig.~\ref{fig:switching}c) and/or through voltage maps that provides information about the spatial distribution of the voltage drop when a stimulation is provided. \cite{pilati2024emerging}

-The conductivity mechanisms in NP networks differ from those in NW networks.
-There is currently no evidence for electrochemical ionic effects, at least in the most studied system comprised of tin NPs \cite{bose2017stable, Mallinson2019} that are typically studied in vacuum.
-Interestingly, Au discontinuous films ~\cite{Bose2022} have similar mechanisms, in both air and in vacuum.
-Electrochemical effects might be expected in, for example, networks of Ag NPs (where electrochemical properties are expected to be similar to that in NW networks) \cite{Carstens2022}, but detailed studies of the mechanisms are still required.